gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```

 #### Local mode
-Depending on header's `MODE` bit, PJON packets can contain basic or extended support to identification.
+Depending on header's `MODE` bit packets can contain basic or extended support to identification.
 Local mode required by header's `MODE` bit low supports connectivity for up to 254 devices.
 In the graph below is represented the simplest local mode packet format sending `@` (decimal 64) to device `12`:

 ```cpp
  _________________________________